 Qatar ordered four C-130J-30 aircraft.
 The production of the first C-130J-30 aircraft was completed in May 2011.
 Lockheed Martin delivered four C-130J-30 aircraft to the Qatar Armed Forces in September 2011.
 In August 2008, Iraq requested the sale of six C-130J-30 aircraft.
 The first aircraft completed its maiden flight in September 2012.

-The Sultanate of Oman ordered one C-130J-30 long configuration aircraft in July 2009 for delivery in 2012.
+The Sultanate of Oman ordered one C-130J-30 long-configuration aircraft in July 2009 for delivery in 2012.
 In August 2010, Oman ordered two additional C-130J aircraft.
-The first aircraft was delivered in September 2012.
+The first aircraft was delivered in September 2012 and two more in 2014.

 Lockheed Martin signed a contract with Tunisia in March 2010 to supply two C-130J Super Hercules airlifters.
 Lockheed Martin delivered the first C-130J to Tunisia in April 2013.
-The second aircraft is scheduled to be delivered in 2014.
+The second aircraft was delivered in December 2014.

 The Republic of Korean Air Force (ROKAF) ordered four C-130J Super Hercules aircraft in December 2010.
-Deliveries will commence in 2014.
-Lockheed Martin will also provide aircrew and maintenance training for two years.
+Lockheed Martin delivered the first two C-130Js to the ROKAF in March 2014.
+It also provided aircrew and maintenance training for two years.

-In September 2011, CAE was awarded a contract by the US Air Force to design, build and supply four additional full flight simulators for C-130J transport aircraft.
+In September 2011, CAE was awarded a contract by USAF to design, build and supply four additional full flight simulators for C-130J transport aircraft.

-Lockheed Martin was awarded an $84.3m contract by the US Air Force on 12 September 2011 for the first phase of the C-130J Maintenance and Aircrew Training System (MATS) II programme.
-The company will supply four weapon system trainers (WST) to the Air Mobility Command, Air Combat Command and Air Force Special Operations Command for aircrew instruction, and renders programme management and engineering services as part of the contract.
+Lockheed Martin was awarded a $84.3m contract by USAF on 12 September 2011 for the first phase of the C-130J Maintenance and Aircrew Training System (MATS) II programme.
+The company supplied four weapon system trainers (WST) to the Air Mobility Command, Air Combat Command and Air Force Special Operations Command for aircrew instruction, and renders programme management and engineering services as part of the contract.

-The contract had included an option to procure two more WSTs, in addition to other types of trainers, including a fuselage trainer.
-The USAF exercised one option to procure an additional WST.
-CAE will design and manufacture the WST under a subcontract received from Lockheed Martin in March 2013.
+The contract included an option to procure two more WSTs, in addition to other types of trainers, including a fuselage trainer.
+USAF exercised one option to procure an additional WST.
+CAE designed and manufactured the WST under a subcontract received from Lockheed Martin in March 2013.

 In October 2011, India exercised an option to purchase six additional C-130Js from Lockheed Martin under an estimated $1.2bn foreign military sale.
-The US Air Force (USAF) baseline instruments, six Rolls-Royce AE 2100D3 additional engines, eight AN/AAR-47 missile warning systems, and eight AN/ALR-56M advanced radar warning receivers will also be delivered under the military sale.
+USAF baseline instruments, six Rolls-Royce AE 2100D3 additional engines, eight AN/AAR-47 missile warning systems, and eight AN/ALR-56M advanced radar warning receivers will also be delivered under the military sale.